What is a ‘Stack’? #

 Our Results

-Our transition plan resulted in a significant cost reduction, from approximately €3,000/year to €200/year, though cost savings weren’t our primary motivation.
+Our transition plan resulted in a significant cost reduction, from approximately €3,000/year to €200/year with a €200 – €400 on-boarding, though cost savings weren’t our primary motivation.
 For us, the real issue was the growing friction with service providers like Microsoft and Adobe.
 Their proprietary ecosystems, escalating SaaS/subscription fees, and increasingly complex regulatory demands were becoming untenable for a small studio like ours.

 We initially planned to migrate only the most problematic services to alternatives, aiming to sidestep the worst of these challenges.
 However, we quickly discovered that the stability, availability, and capability of the tools we found, like Infomaniak’s kSuit, WordPress/BetterDocs, and open-source creative software, weren’t just adequate replacements.
 In many cases, they outperformed the expensive, proprietary solutions we’d relied on for years.